 If you are looking at other themed tours while in Rothenburg there are a couple of extra options after you’ve done the Night Watchman.
 An excellent tour to consider is the Walburga Tour (website) where you are led around a costumed widow of the 16th-century cobbler master craftsman shortly after he passed away.
 Another overlooked themed tour is the eerie Executioner Tour (website) where you learn about the duties of the executioner and criminal punishments.

 Tour Hours: 60 Minute Tours Daily at 8pm Mid-March Through December.
 Tour Cost: Adults 7€; Students 4€; Kids 12 & Under Free.
 Watchman Website: (HERE).

-In WW2, Allied bombs damage 2000 feet of the wall and 9 watchtowers, but the beautiful of the village spared it from being leveled by artillery.
-Generous donations lead to the restoration of the wall with people buying plaques to sponsor 1 meter sections of the ramparts.
-In 1950, each meter of sponsorship as roughly $40 and is over $2000 today.
-As you walk the wall you can see the names of people from all over the World who have contributed to the preservation.
+In World War 2, Allied bombings damaged 2,000 feet of the wall and 9 watchtowers, but the beauty of the village spared it from being leveled by artillery.
+Generous donations lead to the restoration of the wall with people buying plaques to sponsor 1-meter sections of the ramparts.
+In 1950, each meter of sponsorship was roughly $40 and is over $2000 today.
+As you walk the wall you can see the names of people from all over the world who have contributed to the preservation.

 Museum Website: (HERE).

 About Town Hall Tower: The large central tower at Rothenburg’s Town Hall has been a very important part of the city’s defenses over the centuries.
 The main purpose of the tower was to watch for fires and provide a quick way to communicate with the city wall watchtowers circling Rothenburg.
 When the original Town Hall burned down in 1240, a double-fronted Gothic-style building was built here to replace it.